 Educational Opportunity Fund (EOF): This state funded program is specifically designed to provide additional academic and economic support to those students who show financial need and require academic support services.
 Students must be admitted through the EOF Office at Felician University based upon specific income guidelines.
 For more information, contact the EOF Office at the university.

 New Jersey Loan Program

-New Jersey Class Loans: The New Jersey College Loans to Assist State Students (NJCLASS) is a loan program intended for families of college undergraduate or graduate students.
+New Jersey Class Loans: The New Jersey College Loans to Assist State Students (NJCLASS) is a loan program intended for families of university undergraduate or graduate students.
 Under the program, a student, parent, legal guardian, spouse, or relative may borrow up to the student’s cost of education.
 Loan information and application are available at www.hesaa.org.